anniemsclnt/Promo-Banner/README.md

 # Promo-Banner
-This is a minimal Shopify theme designed to showcase a custom promotional banner section.
+This project contains custom work done on the Shopify Fabric theme.